 Measures of Success - The North Dakota Forest Service has identified which S&PF performance measures will be used to measure accomplishments for each strategy.
-Additionally, the North Dakota Forest Service has incorporated the agency's 'accountability measures' as proposed measures of success.
+Additionally, the NDFS has incorporated the agency's 'accountability measures' as proposed measures of success.

 Supports National Objectives - The S&PF national themes and objectives supported are listed for each strategy as a means to describe how the proposed activities will accomplish national S&PF program objectives.
-For the sake of brevity, the number of the corresponding theme is listed for each strategy in the matrix.
+For brevity's sake, the number of the corresponding theme is listed for each strategy in the matrix.